What is a speech delay and how we can help

 Identifying a Speech Delay

-Children have different developmental timelines, however there are some common indicators we can look at that may suggest a child is on a slightly different path in their linguistic journey:
+Children have different developmental timelines; however, there are some common indicators we can look at that may suggest delayed speech, which is significant in identifying whether a child’s speech and language skills are on track:

 Late Onset of Babbling: